What is MDF?

 We do not build our furniture with MDF.
 Our furniture features solid, sustainably grown, all natural wood.

-Our solid walnut products (pictured above) are designed to enhance your dining experience with a beauty that can’t be matched by mass production laminates and built to last for a long time.
+Our solid wood products (pictured above) are designed to enhance your dining experience with a beauty that can’t be matched by mass production laminates and built to last for a long time.
 We want our furniture to be something you can be proud of and keep within your family as you grow, celebrate, or move!

 Disadvantages of Using MDF